 Automation of production in Industry 4.0

-GREIF-VELOX uses specialized machines such as fully automatic filling and packaging systems to automate production in Industry 4.0.
-These machines include high-precision dosing and weighing technologies as well as autonomous systems for filling, packaging and material transport.
-The technologies used also include advanced control systems and sensors that enable real-time monitoring and control of production processes.
+GREIF-VELOX uses semi-automatic and fully automatic systems specialising in material filling and packaging to automate production in Industry 4.0.
+These systems include high-precision dosing and weighing technologies as well as autonomous systems for filling, packaging and material transport.
+They also include advanced control systems and sensor technology that enable real-time monitoring and control of production processes.

 The following text examines the role of automation in Industry 4.0 and analyzes its importance for modern industrial production.